dm03514/blog/devops/container-organizational-affect/README.md

 </p>

-SEQUENCE DIAGRAM SHOWING FEATURE TEAM -> OPS
-OPS ->

-FEATURE BRANCH
--> System
--> Operation
--> Merged to master
--> deployed

 <p align="center">
   <img src="static/container_sequence.png">
 </p>

-separate team is involved with value delivery , involving synchronization and organizational hops.
+Separate team is involved with value delivery , involving synchronization and organizational hops.
 These teams service multiple development teams and often have their own [queue](QUEUEING THEORY) of work taking hours or days, or potentially longer.

 These hand offs create a nightmare for delivery accounting, is the feature done when it's handed off?
 Many organizations have such long deployment loops stories are marked as DONE when they are merged into master and not when they are built and deployed.
 Feature Deployment

-SHOW AWS vs

-- Application

-Traditional has application intermixed with